 The numbers are really staggering — there are over 3 billion smartphone users in the world, with Americans spending an average of 5.4 hours a day on their phones.
 And people check their phones an average of 58 times per day, which makes it safe to assume that at least some of those checks include text messages — and messages from a company they’ve done business with or will in the future.

 Today’s businesses use a variety of methods to reach customers.
 Text messaging is a popular way for customer service teams to best serve consumers.
 And a national survey of more than 1,000 U.S. adults with smartphones found that almost two-thirds (63%) of respondents would switch to a company that offered text messaging as a communication channel.
 And that’s great news for you.

 People’s phones are very personal to them, and marketing to them through their phones is becoming increasingly impactful.
 It’s time to realize the many potential benefits of text messaging for customer service and support.
-Here are six of the best benefits.
+Here are six of the best benefits of texting in business.

 In the past, phone calls were how customer service issues were handled, but today’s consumers are demanding a fast response, and nothing is faster than text messaging.
 There’s no waiting on hold or getting transferred around, and they can often get an immediate reply.
 It’s fast becoming the expectation, with 76% of consumers reporting they don’t like talking to businesses on the phone.

 eWeek reports that if given the option, 52% of people said they’d likely text with a customer support rep, and the same number “prefer to text a customer support rep over their current preferred mode of communication.”
 Additionally, around a third (31%) of respondents said it was important for texting to be an available support option, and 47% said that texting could improve their overall satisfaction with customer support.